 The fact is that up-picking existed.
 There is a large repertoire of dedicated pieces, and also the possibility of expanding that repertoire by playing Stroke-style pieces with Fingerstyle technique.
 I propose that much of the early repertoire found in the publications of Briggs, Rice, Buckley, Converse, et al, could easily be adapted, often without changing a single note.
 As George Dobson said, “…the same piece in many cases may be performed in either style”

-Here is a PDF of all the solo pieces from Briggs’ 1855 Instructor:
+Here are two PDF versions of all the solo pieces from Briggs’ 1855 Instructor: